awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-crossservices-adddata-provision-resources.md

 ## Populating the table<a name="s3-crossservices-adddata-resources-create-table"></a>

-To populate the table, first create a diretory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.
+To populate the table, first create a directory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.
 Replace *REGION* with your AWS Region\.
 This creates the DynamoDB client object\.

 ```
 import { CognitoIdentityClient } from "@aws-sdk/client-cognito-identity";